davidhullster/davidhullster.github.io/_posts/2021-12-30-selinux-tips.markdown

   'Scratches'
 ---
 ### ngx_modsecurity_module.so: failed to map segment from shared object: Permission Denied
 <p>After installing a module in Nginx, /var/log/nginx/error.log can show a Permission Denied error when trying to reload nginx.
-You might need to configure SELinux to allow **executing** the modsecurity shared object:
+You might need to configure SELinux to allow **executing** the shared object file:

 <pre>
 semanage fcontext -a -t httpd_exec_t '/etc/nginx/modules(/.*)?'